How to Make a Picture Full Screen in PowerPoint

-The purpose of this article is to explain how to make an image fit the whole slide so when running the slide show the image is shown as full screen in PowerPoint.
-For the demonstration, we have downloaded one of the free PowerPoint backgrounds available at SlideHunter.com but you can use virtually any image you want.
-There are many other resources where to download free images or you can use your own pictures if you wish.
+The purpose of this article is to explain how to make an image fit the whole slide so that when running the slide show, the image is shown as full screen in PowerPoint.
+For the demonstration, we have downloaded one of the free PowerPoint backgrounds available at SlideHunter.com, but you can use virtually any image you want.
+There are many other resources to download free images or use your pictures.

 The process is very simple, just drag the corners of the image to the corner of the slides (it is recommended to hold the shift key so the image won’t lose the proportions).
 If you are using the same format or aspect ratio for the slideshow and the pictures, the image should fit the slide perfectly.

 2. Expanding the Image to Fit the PowerPoint Canvas

 Sometimes the aspect ratio of your image might not align with the format of your slide.
 In such cases, you’ll need to enlarge the image to exceed the slide borders, ensuring it fully covers the slide.